SashaKalgin/Documentation/Android Documentation/API Guide - Android.md

 **Return a value:** no result.

 # AVChat
+## ConferenceState
+The enum allows to get the different the conference state.

+**Parameters list:** Joined, Disconnected

 ## setListener
 The method allows to set handler for receiving conference event from SDK.